Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 I'd love to hear if folks have further insight into this.

+Update: Philippe on the Unicode mailing list has [an interesting theory](https://www.unicode.org/mail-arch/unicode-ml/y2018-m02/0103.html)

 <small>Yes, I could attach a debugger to the crashing process and investigate that instead, but that's no fun 😂</small>